-A fern is a beautiful perennial and evergreen plant that comes in many varieties.
+A fern is a beautiful perennial and evergreen plant that comes in many species and varieties.

 A few Fern facts

 Family – Dryopteridaceae